mbadolato/iTerm2-Color-Schemes/README.md

 The Afterglow theme was created by [yabatadesign](https://github.com/YabataDesign/afterglow-itermcolors)

 The Broadcast theme was created by [vinkla](https://github.com/vinkla/broadcast-theme)

+The Arthur, N0tch2k, Pnevma, Square, and Wryan themes were created by [baskerville](https://github.com/baskerville/iTerm-2-Color-Themes)

+The Belafonte Day, Belafonte Night, Paraiso Dark, and C64 themes were created by [idleberg](https://github.com/idleberg)

+The 3024 Day and 3024 Night themes were created by [0x3024](https://github.com/0x3024)

+The Argonaut theme was created by [effkay](https://github.com/effkay/iTerm-argonaut)

+The Espresso Libre theme was created by [jurgemaister](https://github.com/jurgemaister/Espresso-Libre)

+The Hardcore theme was created by [hardcore](https://github.com/hardcore/iTerm-colors)

+The Rippedcasts theme was created by [mdw123](https://github.com/mdw123/rippedcasts)

+The Solorized Dark Higher Contrast theme was created by [heisters](https://gist.github.com/heisters/1015503)

+The VibrantInk theme was created by [asanghi](https://github.com/asanghi/vibrantinklion)

+The Wez theme was created by [wez](https://gist.github.com/wez/850268/)

+The Wombat theme was created by [djoyner](https://github.com/djoyner/iTerm2-wombat)

 If there are other color schemes you'd like to see included, drop me a line!